d54267ygi/BSInside/README.md

 # BSInside
-Python project on Tkinter for gaming
+Python project on Tkinter for gaming and joking